Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Results Discussions

-As mentioned in Sec. \ref{sec4}, three different approaches can be adopted in any many-body theory framework for evaluation of the $E1_{PV}$ amplitudes.
+As mentioned earlier, three different approaches can be adopted for evaluation of the $E1_{\text{PV}}$ amplitudes.
 The same applies to the RCC theory as well.
 However, we adopt the approach of evaluating the matrix element of the $D$ operator after considering $H_W$ as the external perturbation.
 Though this approach is in the line with the CPDF method, it is effectively takes care of electron correlation effects through both the $H_W$ and $D$ operators as in the CPDF-RPA method.
 In fact, it goes much beyond the CPDF-RPA method to include the electronic correlation effects which will be evident from the follow-up discussions.
-It means that it is possible to deduce all the CPDF-RPA contributions from the RCC theory, which is even true at the level of the RCCSD method approximation.
-In this sense that the RCCSDT method employed by Sahoo et al. \cite{Sahoo2021} to estimate the $E1_{PV}$ amplitude of the $6S-7S$ transition in $^{133}$Cs includes the RPA contributions that are mentioned in Refs. \cite{Dzuba2012,Roberts2022}.
-However, some of these contributions are not a part of the Core contribution rather they come through the Valence contribution in our RCCSD method owing to the fact that the $D$ operator is not treated as an external perturbation here to determine the perturbed atomic wave functions.
+In this sense the RCCSDT method employed by Sahoo et al. \cite{Sahoo2021, SahooaRxiv} to estimate the $E1_{\text{PV}}$ amplitude of the $6S-7S$ transition in $^{133}$Cs includes the RPA contributions that are mentioned in Refs. \cite{Dzuba2012, Roberts2022}.
+However, some of these contributions are not a part of the Core contribution rather they come through the Valence contribution in our RCCSD method owing to the fact that the $D$ operator is not treated as an external perturbation here.
 This point can be comprehend from the comparison between the RMBPT(3)$^w$ and RMBPT(3)$^d$ results, which are propagated to all-orders in the RCC theory.
-To define Core contributions in the line of CPDF-RPA method, the RCC theory of $E1_{PV}$ can be derived either treating the $H_W$ and $D$ operators simultaneously as external perturbation or perturbing wave functions by considering one of these operators as external perturbation and evaluating matrix element of the other operator in the normal-order RCC theory framework similar to that is discussed in Ref. \cite{SahooPRL}.
-Among the choices of considering one of them as the external perturbation, it is advisable to use $H_W$ as perturbation in which evaluation of perturbed wave function in an iterative scheme can converge faster.
-In fact, this should also be the natural choice from the APV theory point of view and is being adopted here.
-In order to understand the Core and Valence contributions to the $E1_{PV}$ amplitudes from our RCCSD method, we can take the help of the diagrams from the RMBPT(3)$^w$ method.
-Since wave operator amplitude determining equations for both the methods follow the same Bloch's prescription, all physical effects appear in the RMBPT(3)$^w$ method are present to all-orders in the RCCSD method.
-It means that the core-polarization effects and additional lower-order DCP contributions that arise in the RMBPT(3)$^w$ method are present to all-orders in the RCCSD method.
-In the CPDF-RPA method, core-polarization effects are appearing through the single excitations while the DCP effects are implicitly present through the double excitations in the RCCSD method.
-Similarly, the pair-correlation effects of the RMBPT(3)$^w$ method are present to all-orders through the single excitations in the RCCSD method.
-Since both single and double excitation amplitude solving equations are coupled in the RCCSD method, correlations among all these physical effects are taken into account in this method.
-Again through the non-linear terms from the exponential form of the RCCSD method, higher-order correlation effects, neither a part of core-polarization or pair-correlation types, are also included in the RCCSD method.
-It is not possible to include these effects systematically using a blend of many-body methods.
+To define Core contributions in the line of CPDF-RPA method, the RCC theory of $E1_{\text{PV}}$ can be derived either treating the $H_W$ and $D$ operators simultaneously as external perturbation or perturbing wave functions by considering one of these operators as external perturbation and evaluating matrix element of the other operator in the normal RCC theory framework similar to that is discussed in Ref. \cite{SahooPRL}.
+In order to understand the Core and Valence contributions to the $E1_{\text{PV}}$ amplitudes from our RCCSD method, we present the $E1_{\text{PV}}$ values of the $6S-7S$ and $6S-5D_{3/2}$ transitions in $^{133}$Cs from individual RCCSD terms In Table \ref{tab7}.